-Wouldn't it be great if you could just eat from a list of foods to stop diarrhea and instantly your loose stools would disappear?
+Foods to stop diarrhea - wouldn't it be great if you could just eat certain foods and instantly your loose stools would disappear?
 Things are not as simple as that but if you are suffering from chronic diarrhea then there are foods which can significantly help to slow down and even stop your diarrhea.

 I wouldn't go so far as to call these foods a cure for diarrhea but they can go a long way towards getting you back to living a normal life which is what we all want!